-The criteria for community schools are, in descending order:
+The oversubscription criteria for these schools are, in descending order:

-- Looked after children2 or a child who was previously looked after.
-This category includes a looked after child or a child who was previously looked after but immediately after being in care became adopted3 or subject to a child arrangement order4 or special guardianship order5, including children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted (please see Section 4 of this document) - 2.
+- 1. Looked-after children.5 or a child who was previously looked-after.
+This category includes a looked-after child or a child who was previously looked-after but immediately after being in care became adopted.6 or subject to a child arrangement order.7 or special guardianship order.8, including children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted (please see Section 4 of this document) - 2.
 Children with exceptional medical or social reasons for requiring the school (as explained in Section 4 of this document) - 3.
 Junior schools only Children attending a linked infant school [Note 3] - 4.
-Children who live in the 'designated area' of the school [Note 1] and who have a sibling who attends the school [Note 2] - 5.
+Children who live in the 'designated appropriate area' of the school [Note 1] and who have a sibling who attends the school [Note 2] - 5.
 Children who live in the 'designated appropriate area' of the school [Note 1] - 6.
-Children who have a sibling who attends the school [Note 2] - 7.
-Children of a member of staff [Note 4] - 8.
-Children whose parents have any other reason for their preference
+Children who have a sibling who attends the school [Note 2]